-- (1) The information as to Common Shares beneficially owned or controlled has been furnished by the respective nominees. - (2) Member of the Audit Committee.
-Mr. To is Chair of the Audit Committee. - (3) Member of the Compensation Committee.
-Mr. Meli is Chair of the Compensation Committee. - (4) Of this amount, 527,666 Common Shares are directly held by Mr. Moodie, 2,611,264 Common Shares are held by Spartan Holdings Ltd. ("Spartan"), a private company owned by Mr. Moodie and 4,774,585 Common Shares are held by and through Neptune Asset Group Inc. ("Neptune Asset"), a private company which is controlled by Spartan. - (5) Of this amount, 800,000 Common Shares are held by Major Big Capital Corporation ("Major Big"), a private company wholly-owned by Mr. Radage and 955,922 Common Shares are held by and through Neptune Asset, a private company in which Major Big is a shareholder. - (6) All Common Shares are held by Closing Scene Holdings, a private company owned by Mr. Meli.
+- (1) The information as to Common Shares beneficially owned or controlled has been furnished by the respective nominees. - (2) Member of the Compensation Committee.
+Mr. Meli is Chair of the Compensation Committee. - Of this amount, 867,267 Common Shares are directly held by Mr. Moodie, 2,835,097 Common Shares are held by Spartan Holdings Ltd. ("Spartan"), a private company owned by Mr. Moodie and 4,060,449 Common Shares are held by and through Neptune Asset Group Inc. ("Neptune Asset"), a private company of which is controlled by Spartan. - (4) Of this amount, 114,000 Common Shares are directly held by Mr. Radage, 1,245,962 Common Shares are held by Major Big Capital Corporation ("Major Big"), a private company wholly-owned by Mr. Radage and 1,121,356 Common Shares are held by and through Neptune Asset, a private company in which Major Big is a shareholder. - (5) Member of the Audit Committee.
+Mr. Meli is Chair of the Audit Committee. - (6) All Common Shares are held by Closing Scene Holdings, a private company owned by Mr. Meli.

-The term of office of each of the present directors of the Corporation expires at the Corporation's annual general meeting.
+The term of office of each of the present directors of the Corporation expires at the Meeting.
 The nominees named above will be presented for election at the Meeting as management's nominees and the persons named in the form of proxy intend to vote for the election of these nominees.
 Management does not contemplate that any of these nominees will be unable to serve as a director.
 Each director elected will hold office until the next annual general meeting of shareholders of the Corporation or until that person's successor is elected or appointed, unless such person's office is earlier vacated in accordance with the articles of the Corporation, or in accordance with the provisions of the Business Corporations Act (British Columbia) ("BCBCA").

 The constating documents of the Corporation include an advance notice provision.
 The purpose of the advance notice provision is to provide shareholders, directors and management of the Corporation with direction on the procedure for shareholder nomination of directors.
-The advance notice provision is the framework by which the Corporation seeks to fix a deadline by which holders of record of the Common Shares must submit director nominations to the Corporation prior to any annual or special meeting of shareholders and sets forth the information that a shareholder must include in the notice to the Corporation for the notice to be in proper written form.
+The advance notice provision is the framework by which the Corporation seeks to fix a deadline by which holders of record of the Common Shares must submit director nominations to the Corporation prior to any annual or special general meeting of shareholders and sets forth the information that a shareholder must include in the notice to the Corporation for the notice to be in proper written form.
 The Corporation did not receive notice of any director nominations in connection with the Meeting within the time periods prescribed by the Corporation's Articles.
 Accordingly, at the Meeting, the only persons eligible to be nominated for election to the Board are the above nominees.